Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Tower Rule

 The fact that the conditional expectation $\la Z|X\ra$ is found at the inside of another expectation implies that $X$ is also a random variable.
-In other words, the value of the condition $X=x$ occurs according to the probability of $X,$ that is $\rho_X(x).$ The outer expectation is taken according to such probability, which has the effect of lifting the condition "$|X$".
-This idea is verified by the direct calculation:
+In other words, the value of the condition $X=x$ occurs according to the probability of $X,$ that is $\rho_X(x).$ The outer expectation is taken according to such probability distribution.